-A behind-the-scenes look at how private investigators collect legal evidence for the courtroom.
+A behind-the-scenes look at how private investigators work in uncovering the truth, and collect legal evidence for the courtroom.

 Interview with Rob Kimmons, Private Investigator